-Tandy Grubbs joined the Stetson University faculty in 1995.
-He has served as Chair of the Department of Chemistry and Biochemistry since 2011.
+Tandy Grubbs joined the Stetson University faculty in 1995, where he currently serves as professor of chemistry.
 His passions include teaching and mentoring students, working as a productive member of a team of faculty/staff who are dedicated to that purpose, and guiding STEM undergraduate students as they undertake capstone research projects.

 - Postdoctoral Fellow, National Institute of Standards and Technology (NIST), Gaithersburg, MD

 - Physical Chemistry

 - General Chemistry I and II